 Is hair transplant surgery painful?

 A hair transplant is not a painful experience according to most patients.
-Patients are always administered local anaesthetics and other medications to ease the discomfort make it a comfortable and relaxing experience.
+Patients are always administered local anaesthetics and antibiotics to ease the discomfort make it a comfortable and relaxing experience.
 Most patients report the procedure to be pain-free as well as the recovery.

 How long does it take to recover from hair transplant surgery?

-- the hair CANNOT be washed or styled.
-The hairs is still loose so they would just fall out.
-The skin needs time to heal.
+- The hair is NOT washed or styled.
+The hair is still loose so it would just fall out.
+The skin needs time to grow back together again.

-- You will be given a bandage that must remain in place for at least 2 days.
-You could go back to work after 3 days, but we recommend taking a week off to fully recover.
+- You will be given a bandage that must remain in place for at least 1 day.
+You could go back to work, but we recommend taking a week off to fully recover.